DannyQuah/DannyQuah.github.io/docs/_posts/2024-04-06-World-Order-Multipolarity-Multilateralism.md

 But can economics continue to reliably do that?
 Economics itself has not changed:  the gains of comparative advantage, specialization, and offshoring remain strong, and economic integration continues to advance global well-being and prosperity.

 But policymakers in nations don't, as a matter of course, act to promote global prosperity.
-They, instead, seek to advance only their own individual national interests.
+They, instead, seek to advance only their own individual nation's interests.
 Sometimes, they don't even do that, but work to promote just the well-being of specific groups within their respective societies, whether that group comprises laid-off steel workers or vested-interest industrial lobbies.
 Then individual nations see a side to economic integration that differs dramatically from that viewed by global observers or international public servants.
 When IMF sees gains from trade, the newly unemployed or loss-making businesses see only prices moving against them.
-That the global costs of economic fragmentation are large gain little traction for individually self-seeking nations.
+That the global costs of economic fragmentation are large gain little traction with individually self-seeking nations.

 In such a world, we need new mindsets for keeping together the international system.
 Three guiding principles:  First, build mechanisms for inadvertent cooperation, requiring for success not explicit collaboration but just individual-nations advancing self-interest; second, separate out problem domains where only zero-sum outcomes are available from those where mutual gain is available, possibly by nudges; and third, provide space for constrained multilateralism---whether plurilateral, minilateral, or otherwise---that is open and inclusive, and that will allow full-blown multilateralism to re-emerge where possible.